mozilla-services/services-marionette/README.rst

 API Examples For Common Functionality
 -------------------------------------

-This reference shows the marionette-base API call and it's equivalent Selenium counterpart.
+This reference shows the marionette-wrapper API call and it's equivalent Selenium counterpart.

 Launch
 ~~~~~~